 Israel to bolster businesses as market plummets for second day

-Israel has taken some of the most extreme precautions to prevent a local coronavirus outbreak, forcing travelers from many countries in Asia and Europe into home isolation.
-This has made travel and trade difficult, with tourism expected to take a big hit.
-The government is considering expanding the quarantine measures to all other countries, which would effectively cut Israel off from the rest of the world.
+Israel has taken some extreme precautions to prevent a local coronavirus outbreak, forcing travellers from many countries in Asia and Europe into home isolation.
+That has made travel and trade difficult, with tourism expected to suffer.
+The government is considering expanding the quarantine measures to all other countries, cutting Israel off from the rest of the world.
 A decision is expected later on Monday.

+With less traffic, Israel's Ben Gurion airport will combine all international flights into a single terminal, a spokeswoman said.
+The stock sell-off in Tel Aviv extended into the afternoon, where the blue-chip Tel Aviv and the broader TA-125 were down almost 8%.
+The shekel, which peaked against the dollar in mid-February at 3.416, was at 3.52.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)